yliyanage/Accident-Detection/pages/feat_extract.md

 1. Discrete Fourier Transform

-We compute the discrete fourier transform by consider a rolling window of size $N$ as follows:
+We compute the discrete fourier transform by consider a rolling window of size $N$ at each time instant $k$ as follows:

 $$ F[n] = \sum_{i=0}^{N-1} Y_{k-i} e^{-j\frac{2\pi}{N}ni}, $$